mturhanlar/mturhanlar.github.io/README.md

-# MalDev and internal Red Team Blog
+# Blog for Red Teamers and Penetration Testers
 ## Summary